mordachai/com-hud/README.md

 # City of Mist: Character HUD

-**City of Mist: Character HUD** is a simple always-open, never-in-the-way HUD that allows players to select tags and statuses to be used in rolls.
+**City of Mist: Character HUD** is a simple always-open, never-in-the-way HUD that allows players to select tags and statuses to be used on move rolls.
 No questions, no menus.
 Just select and roll using the moves in the hotbar.
-Fast and streamlined like any _action packed game_ should be!
+Fast and streamlined like any _action-packed game_ should be!

 ![image](https://github.com/user-attachments/assets/7667f879-60de-4082-90b8-a84808ee8af6)

 ## Features

 - **Always-visible HUD**: Provides quick access to theme tags and statuses.
 You only have to select a PC token
-- **Auto-Localization**: Automatically translates theme and move names based on the game language
+- **Auto-Localization**: Automatically translates theme and moves names based on the game language
-- **Hotbar Integration**: Auto-loads macros for core moves and cinematic moves: core moves on page 1 and cinematic moves in page 2 of the macro hotbar
+- **Hotbar Integration**: Auto-loads macros for core moves and cinematic moves: core moves on page 1 and cinematic moves on page 2 of the Macro Hotbar
 - **Quick Roll Support**: Allows rolling with selected tags and themes without navigating away from the HUD
-- **Draggable**: Drag it around, see your game while you're playing it!
+- **Draggable**: Drag it around, see your game while playing it!

 ## Installation